Slender Man stabbing: Supervised releases

-On July 17, 2025, a judge signed off on the conditional plan to release Geyser, now 22, from the psychiatric hospital where he spent his last seven years.
-Details of the plan and date of his release was not shared in court.
-Efforts to find a group home for him were met with difficulties.
-First attempt to place Geyser was made in a group home in Milwaukee; his entry was denied due to it being located in close proximity to his victim, Payton Leutner.
-A second attempt to house Geyser was made in a Manitowoc group home; he was denied again due to the building being too isolated and residents of the home being unhappy about their placement.
-Geyser's attorney, Tony Cotton, said that Geyser remained calm and emotionally stable despite the events and retained a positive attitude.
+On July 17, 2025, a judge signed a conditional plan to release Geyser (then 23).
+Geyser was scheduled to live in a group home, and remain under supervision until 2058, and undergo periodic reevaluations to identify any need for further treatment or institutionalization.
+Details of the plan and date of her release were not shared in court.
+Officials found difficulty in placing Geyser in a group home.
+Her initial placement in Milwaukee was denied, due to its close proximity to her victim, Leutner.
+A second attempt at a Manitowoc group home was also denied, due to the building being too isolated, and residents of the home being unhappy about the placement.
+Attorney Tony Cotton said Geyser, his client, remained calm and stable, despite the events and retained a positive attitude.
+She was later successfully housed at a group home in Madison.